Emacs: Easy Ctrl+x for Dvorak Layout

 By Xah Lee.
 Date: .
 Last updated: .

-if you use Dvorak Keyboard Layout with emacs, you may want to change the Ctrl+x key to something else, such as Ctrl+t where the t is right under your right hand's middle finger.
+if you use Dvorak Keyboard Layout with emacs, you may want to change the Ctrl+x key to something else.

 addendum: i recommend not to use any of C-x at all.
 Define them as key sequences.
 See: The Roadmap to Completely Replace Emacs Key System, Part 2.
 For a packaged solution, use Xah Fly Keys.

-Another good solution is to make F6 or ▤ Menu key do Ctrl+x.
+a good solution is to make ▤ Menu key do Ctrl+x

 ;; on linux, the syntax for Menu key is <menu>, on Windows its <apps>